 With a professionally managed router, you can implement a full suite of security tools without lifting a finger.
 “Managed” means that your equipment and services are pre-configured and optimized to your specific needs – and maintained remotely. iTel offers Managed Security as an option on all managed routers, including anti-spam, anti-virus, data loss prevention, intrusion detection and content filtering as part of the unified threat management (UTM) system.
 You’ll also have access to a performance dashboard so you can make informed, data-driven decisions about your security policies.

 …or consider one new hire.

 A new hire may not sound simple, but without managed services, this could be one of the biggest steps you’ll take in improving your cybersecurity.
-To ensure that all your best practices are actually implemented and enforced, consider hiring a dedicated cybersecurity manager.
+A dedicated cybersecurity manager to implement and enforce your best practices can be highly valuable.
 It’s one thing to say you’ll keep up with the latest patches, but another to actually do it – especially when a big deadline is looming or an emergency arises.
 That one new hire can keep your business internet security resolve strong and running.

 Give your business internet security a leg up with better connectivity.

 Not all internet is created equal – as your network increases in size and complexity, you may want to look at an upgrade. iTel Fibre is inherently more secure as it utilizes L2 connectivity instead of the public internet.

 Ready to Level Up Your Business Internet Security?